tiprankstipranks

 We have liabilities related to product warranties, litigation and other claims.

 We provide product warranties to our customers for some of our products.
 Under these product warranties, we may be required to bear costs and expenses for the repair or replacement of these products.
 As suppliers become more integrally involved in the design of vehicles and equipment and assume more of the assembly functions, OEMs are increasingly looking to their suppliers for contribution when faced with recalls and product warranty claims.
 A recall claim or product warranty claim brought against us could adversely impact our business, financial condition and results of operations.
 In addition, a recall claim could require us to review our entire product portfolio to assess whether similar issues are present in other product lines, which could result in significant disruption to our business and could have an adverse impact on our financial condition and results of operations.
 Factors outside our control, including the quality of fuel in end user markets or our products operating under conditions not originally contemplated, may increase our exposure for warranty or recall claims.
-In addition, as we continue to develop and invest in products and solutions involving alternative fuels (such as hydrogen, ethanol and e-fuels) designed to enhance fuel efficiency and reduce emissions, we may experience an increase in fuel and product quality-related product warranty or other claims.
+In addition, as we continue to develop and invest in products and solutions involving alternative fuels (such as hydrogen, ammonia, ethanol, compressed natural gas and other zero- or lower-carbon fuel types) designed to enhance fuel efficiency and reduce emissions, we may experience an increase in fuel and product quality-related product warranty or other claims.
 We cannot assure that costs and expenses associated with these claims will not be material or that those costs will not exceed any amounts accrued for such claims in our financial statements.
 In addition, we are currently, and may in the future become, subject to other commercial or contractual disputes and legal proceedings.
 These claims typically arise in the normal course of business and may include, but not be limited to, commercial or contractual disputes with our customers and suppliers, intellectual property matters, personal injury, product liability, environmental and employment claims.
-These claims may also arise under the Separation and Distribution Agreement we entered into with BorgWarner in connection with the Spin-Off, which allocated responsibility to us for various legacy matters, including certain items that are otherwise unrelated to our business.
+These claims may also arise under the Separation and Distribution Agreement we entered into with the Former Parent in connection with the Spin-Off, which allocated responsibility to us for various legacy matters, including certain items that are otherwise unrelated to our business.
+As previously disclosed, the Company and the Former Parent are currently involved in a dispute relating to the Tax Matters Agreement entered into by the parties in connection with the Spin-Off (the BorgWarner Dispute).
+For more information regarding the BorgWarner Dispute, refer to Note 18, "Contingencies," to the Consolidated Financial Statements.
 There is a possibility that any such claims may have an adverse impact on our business that is greater than we anticipate.
-While we maintain insurance for certain risks, the amount of insurance may not be adequate to cover all insured claims and liabilities.
+While we maintain insurance that provides protection against certain potential losses relating to such claims and other risks, including those resulting from cybersecurity threats and incidents, the amount and extent of such insurance may not be adequate to insure us against all claims, costs and liabilities related to these matters.
 The incurring of significant liabilities for which there is no, or insufficient, insurance coverage could adversely affect our business, financial condition and results of operations.

 Taxation & Government Incentives - Risk 1